 - PHD in Information Technology (PHD or PHD-IT in this document).
-This is a thesis-based program and students work with one or more research supervisors. - Master's in Information Technology, Digital Media (MDM in this document).
-This is a thesisbased program and students work with one or more research supervisors. - Master's in Information Technology, Digital Media specialization in Data Science (MDS in this document).
-This is a thesis-based program and students work with one or more research supervisors. - Master's in Information Technology, Network technology (MNET in this document).
-There are two options, a course-based and thesis-based MNET.
+This is a thesis-based program and students work with one or more research supervisors. - Master's in Information Technology, Digital Media (MASc as of 2025: MIT prior to that time) This is a thesis-based program and students work with one or more research supervisors. - Master's in Information Technology, Digital Media specialization in Data Science.
+This is a thesis-based program and students work with one or more research supervisors. - Master's in Information Technology, Network technology.
+There are two options, a course-based program (MNET), and a thesis-based program (MASc as of 2025, MIT prior to that time). - If you are currently enrolled in a thesis-based master's program, you can change your degree name to MASc if you are graduating after summer 2025 term.
+Ask your supervisor.
+These thesis-based master's degrees will be referred to as MASc throughout this document, even if you are enrolled as MIT for now.

-More information and details, resources, seminar schedules, etc., can be found online at:
+More information and details, resources, class options and lists, seminar schedules, etc., can be found online at: http://grad.csit.carleton.ca/

-http://grad.csit.carleton.ca/